-Although a brief conversation, phone screens are an integral part of the interview process, so be prepared with glowing answers.
+Although brief, phone screens can be an integral part of the interview process

-If you've applied to jobs lately, you've probably had a recruiter or hiring manager reach out about a phone screening: a brief phone conversation that takes place before scheduling an official in-person interview.
+If you've applied for any jobs lately, you may have had a recruiter or hiring manager reach out about a phone screening: a brief phone conversation that takes place before scheduling an official in-person interview.
+Knowing how to handle some of the most common phone interview questions can be critical for ensuring that you successfully complete that screening process.

-A phone screen simply ensures no one's wasting time.
-The recruiter has already seen your resume and now has a few follow-up questions to ask to make sure you could be a good fit for the open position.
-Additionally, you can hear more about the company and the job and decide if this is an opportunity worth pursuing.
+Phone interviews offer employers an opportunity to screen job candidates before scheduling them for a more formal interview.
+Typically, the company has already seen your resume and now has a few follow-up questions to ask to make sure you could be a good fit for the open position.
+These screenings can also provide job seekers with a chance to hear more about the company and the job, before deciding if the role is an opportunity worth pursuing.

-Phone screens are typically brief — anywhere from 10 to 30 minutes.
-Although it'll be over before you know it, there are a few common questions you should prepare to answer.
+Phone screens are typically brief - anywhere from 10 to 30 minutes.
+Although it'll be over before you know it, there are a few typical questions you should prepare to answer.

-Because a recruiter or hiring manager is simply looking to get to know you outside your digital application, you can expect more general, open-ended questions during your phone screen interview.
-Surprisingly, these can be the most difficult questions to answer, so prepare ahead of time.
+Because a recruiter or hiring manager is simply looking to get to know you outside your digital application, you can expect general, open-ended questions during your phone screen interview.
+Surprisingly, these can be the toughest questions to answer, so prepare ahead of time.

 Question No. 1: Tell me about yourself